jonnybateman/Java-Oracle-PLSQL--BackupRestoreAPI/README.md

-# Server-Side Backup Processing
+# Java Socket/Oracle PLSQL Backup & Restore API

 A collection of Java and Oracle PL/SQL scripts to backup or restore data held in a SQLite database belonging to an Android application, in this case a shopping list app.

+## User Account

+Before a backup or restoration can be performed a user account needs to be created on the server.
+The method ClientValidateUser.validateUser() will send a request to the server to create a user for the specified username.
+If one does not already exist a valid user id will be returned.
+User details will be stored in the app's sqlite database.

 ## Backup

-The shopping list app will write data from all database tables into a XML file.
-This file is then sent to server for backup.
+A backup request instigates ClientBackupXML.createBackupXML().
+This method will write data from all sqlite database tables into a XML file.
+This file is then sent by ClientBackup.backupData() to the server for processing.
+The client-server communication channel utilises java socket programming.
+The user_id wil be sent to the server.
+If a valid response is received the client will then send the xml file containing the table data to the server.

 This repository can be split into two distinct groups of files:
 1. .java files for accepting an incoming server socket connection from a client app and establishing a JDBC connection to the Oracle backup database on the server.
 Multiple server connection threads are supported for multiple client sessions.